 Chantenay carrots are utilized primarily as a fresh eating table carrot.
 They are also canned, juiced, frozen and stored during cold months as a cellar vegetable.
 They can be used for any recipe, raw or cooked, simply calling for carrots.
 Young Chantenay carrots require no peeling, making them entirely edible while also requiring little prep time.
 They make a quintessential salad, crudite and soup ingredient.
 Chanteney carrots pair well with almonds, bacon, butter, radishes, hazelnuts, olive oil, cheeses, especially cheddar, parmesan and pecorino, cream, ginger, cardamon, potatoes, mushrooms, garlic, shallots, tomatoes, red wine and balsamic vinegar.
 Chantenay carrots will keep in cool, dry storage for up to a month.
 Scrub thoroughly when preparing.
 Never store fruit along with carrots.
 All fruit expels ethylene gas that is readily absorbed by carrots.
 Carrots exposed to ethylene turn very bitter making them unsuitable for eating.

-The Chantenay carrot was developed during the 18th century in the Chanteney region of France.
+The Chantenay carrot is an heirloom variety that was developed during the 18th century in the Chanteney region of France.
 It was first introduced in the famous seed catalog of Vilmorin-Andrieus in the late 1800s.
 Chantenay carrots are an open pollinated variety that can withstand cold, shallow soil.
 They are known for their hardiness and disease and pest resistant, making them an ideal growing candidate for both farmers and home gardeners.
 In cold regions, Chantenays are stored in the ground under straw during autumn and winter to protect from frosts and to retain the freshness of the vegetable.
-Chantenay's popularity peaked in the early 20th Century.
-Its commercial relevance gave way to the Imperator, the most common cultivars found in supermarkets today.
+Chantenay carrots have lost commercial relevance to the Imperato carrotr, the most common cultivars found in supermarkets today.

 Recipes that include Chantenay Carrots.
 One is easiest, three is harder.